microsoft/bond/doc/src/bond_comm_epoxy_wire.md

 ### Service name ###

-The `serice_name` field is the name of the service that is being invoked.
+The `service_name` field is the name of the service that is being invoked.

 The `service_name` field must be set to a UTF-8 encoded string (without a BOM) that is the fully-qualified service name.
 Namespace elements are separated by the period character ('.', ASCII 0x2E).
-May be empty string if the message type does not require a service name.
+May be the empty string if the message type does not require a service name.

 Example: `root_namespace.child_namespace.some_service`

 ### Method name ###

 The `method_name` field is the name of the method on the service that is being invoked.

 It is also a UTF-8 encoded string (without a BOM).
-May be empty string if the message type does not require a method name.
+May be the empty string if the message type does not require a method name.

 Example: `SomeMethod`